Fine Artists

 Barb Schwarz Karst

-Barb Karst views art as a narrative, and her work is deeply inspired by the ordinary life of Montana.
+Barb Schwarz Karst views art as a narrative, and her work is deeply inspired by the ordinary life of Montana.
 Her subjects include rusted cars, abandoned farm equipment, and buildings that are falling apart.
 Her work varies from abstract to figurative pieces.
-She has been an art educator for more than 30 years.
+She works and lives in Missoula, MT as an artist and art educator.

 Cathy Berendts